-Remote Assistance vs Remote Desktop
+Remote Assistance vs. Remote Desktop

 If allowed within the settings of the host computer, the remote user can also share control of the host computer, opening files, accessing information and inputting data by mouse and keyboard.
 This is extremely helpful for an IT professional who can handle a problem from a distance by running scans or checking the registry.
 While this type of connection originated within the confines of a LAN, remote assistance is now possible over the internet regardless of the users’ locations.

-An important distinction in remote assistance vs remote desktop is that both the host user and the remote user are seeing the same screen.
+An important distinction in remote assistance vs. remote desktop is that both the host user and the remote user are seeing the same screen.
 Both can take part in the process.

-Remote Assistance vs Remote Desktop: Setting Up the Connection
+Remote Assistance vs. Remote Desktop: Setting Up the Connection

 In considering the difference between remote desktop and remote assistance, the means of connection is an important factor.
 Because each mode has a different function, the connections between each mode vary.
 One commonality is that the host computer must set up the connection.
 Typically, the host computer needs to give permission to accept a remote connection.